tkennelly/u1_pokemon-api-lab/README.md

 For this lab lets create our own Pokedex by making an Axios call to the PokeAPI!
 Lets first create an html file, attach in our JS Script file and the Axios library, and enter in a search bar and button to submit in our API call
-We can put in some empty HTML elements as well to populate with our response data, in this case just an H2 and an Image, but we can put in as much as we want.
+We can put in some empty HTML elements as well to populate with our response data, in this case just an H2 and an Image, but we can put in as much as we want once we get our calls made.
+Scaffold in a CSS file to add some style once the data is rendered on screen too!

 You may need to Map through and run some conditionals for some peices of information (abilities, types...) if you want to put in additional peices of API data